Local Attractions and Info

 We would love to recommend a few things to do in Kauai in the Poipu area and beyond.
 First let’s talk about food.
 Your house/condo will have a fully equipped kitchen, but you will need some groceries when you arrive.
 We usually pick up what we need on the way in from the airport.
 Costco is about a mile and half from the airport on highway 50 on the way to Poipu.
 It is just past the Kukui Grove Shopping Center.
 You will see Macy’s, etc off to the left.
 For fresh produce (and flowers too) there is the Farmer’s Market.
 It is like a mobile swap meet held by local family gardeners at different locations on the island.
 The one in Koloa is on Monday at noon in the school parking lot.
 You can check the local shopper’s guide that is given away at many places in Koloa.
 It is fun if you like crowds.
 Get there right at noon or a little before or you will miss out on the best stuff.

 There is a great hike that overlooks the Napali coast.
 Drive west past Hanapepe to Waimea.
 Take the Waimea Canyon road (550) up to the end.
 It winds above the Waimea Canyon (Grand Canyon of the Pacific) with incredible views.
-At the end of the road is a several mile hike that leads to a lookout over the Napali coast.
+At the end of the road is a a lookout over the Napali coast.
 I can’t begin to describe it.
 You look down on rolling seas, clouds and helicopters that look like toys.

 A note about hiking in Kauai… the dirt everywhere is a brownish red clay.
 It will stain your clothes, shoes, furniture, towels, etc. It can be very slippery just after a rain so please be careful.